filecoin-project/go-data-transfer/README.md

 For more detail, please see the [unit tests](https://github.com/filecoin-project/go-data-transfer/blob/master/impl/impl_test.go).

 ### Open a Push or Pull Request
-For a push or pull request, provide a context, a `datatransfer.Voucher`, a host recipient `peer.ID`, a baseCID `cid.CID` and a selector `ipld.Node`.
+For a push or pull request, provide a context, a `datatransfer.Voucher`, a host recipient `peer.ID`, a baseCID `cid.CID` and a selector `datamodel.Node`.
 These calls return a `datatransfer.ChannelID` and any error:
 ```go
     channelID, err := dtm.OpenPullDataChannel(ctx, recipient, voucher, baseCid, selector)